InstacarMX/ExtraFiltersBundle/README.md

 - **filter:** A [supported filter](#supported-filters).
 - **property:** The name of the property from the entity.
 You can use "property" if you want to use the same name from the filter-property.
-- **strategy:** The strategy from the documented values in the filter's documentation.
+- **value:** The value passed to the filter.
 Optional.
-You can use "null" for use the follow parameter.
-- **arguments:** The arguments in form of "[array]" or "{key: value}".
-Same as the "arguments" property from API Platform filter attribute.
-Optional.
+You can manipulate the value before pass it to the filter with this property, for example with the DateFilter you can search old dates with `{before: value}`.

 ### Supported operators
 - **andWhere:** Equal to the SQL operator "AND".